 Working with students on their career development can be a challenging process.
 There are thousands of career options to choose from and students will often have many different interests in many diverse areas.
 The Center for Career and Professional Development has many resources available to faculty and staff members working with students in developing career plans.
 Below you will find an outline of what the center offers students and resources to help you as faculty and advisors in this process.
 Please let us know if we can be of assistance in your work with WCU graduate and undergraduate students.

 The Center for Career and Professional Development offers counseling appointments for the following services:

-Appointments are 45 minutes long with a trained career professional.
-These appointments can be in-person, over the phone, or virtually through GoToMeeting software.
-Students can schedule an appointment through GradesFirst or by coming to the Career Center in the Killian Annex Room 205.
+Appointments are 30-60 minutes long depending on topic and students will meet with a trained career professional.
+These appointments can be in-person, over the phone, or virtually through Zoom software.
+Students can schedule an appointment through Navigate in their myWCU account or by coming to the Center for Career and Professional Development in Reid 150.
 Alumni can call the office at 828.227.7133.

-The Center for Career and Professional Development also offers DROP-IN HOUR service which are 15 minute appointments offered Monday - Friday from 2:00pm - 4:00pm.
+The Center for Career and Professional Development also offers DROP-IN HOUR service which are 15 minute appointments offered Monday - Friday from 2:00pm - 4:00pm in the CCPD and Tuesdays 6-8pm in Hunter Library's Scholar Studio.
 These appointments are staffed by our trained Peer Career Mentor team and are useful for those students who have (1) never written a resume/cover letter before or (2) have already had a draft of their resume/cover letter reviewed by a career professional.
-Drop-In Hours should not be used as a substitute for a 45 minute appointment.
 Drop-in hours can be used for the following:

 CAREER DEVELOPMENT FOR SPECIAL POPULATIONS